Skip to main content

 • “The game rarely relies on direct exposition to explain what happened; instead, it allows the environment to tell its story through visual decay, scattered notes, and the behavior of factions that inhabit the zone.”

-• “Literally one of the main missions requires you to take a near-linear path to reach a bunker, where your reward for going through the area is just getting ambushed.
-Surviving the ambush rewards you with doing the entire map over again, where literally nothing happens until you get back to the beginning.”
+• “Literally one of the main missions you need to take this near linear path to reach a bunker where your reward for going through the area is to just get ambushed, then surviving the ambush rewards you with doing the entire map over again, where literally nothing happens until you get back to the beginning.”

 • gameplay